About the Program

 A student who leaves the Tepper School or Carnegie Mellon with a sincere intention to return may petition for a leave of absence (LOA) for up to two calendar years.
 This process can be initiated by first meeting with an academic advisor to complete the required paperwork.

 If I need to withdraw from the program, will I get a refund?

 With the exception of the $2,500 non-refundable deposit, Tepper School tuition is refunded 100% for students who withdraw from the MSBA program before the course drop deadline.
 After this deadline, tuition is non-refundable and charged at 100%.

-We encourage students who are considering withdrawing or taking a leave of absence to first contact the Financial Aid Office at email@example.com to help minimize financial impacts.
+We encourage students who are considering withdrawing or taking a leave of absence to first contact The Hub at firstname.lastname@example.org to help minimize financial impacts.